GENERAL INFORMATION

 School Curriculum

-The National Council for Curriculum and Assessment, or the NCCA, set the Primary Curriculum which must be followed in all Irish Primary Schools.
+The National Council for Curriculum and Assessment, or the NCCA, sets the Primary Curriculum which must be followed in all Irish Primary Schools.
 The last complete revision of all curriculum subjects was in 1999.
-Practising specialist teachers of each subject collaborated in the development of this revised curriculum.
-Eleven subjects are covered in the Curriculum.

 The School Timetable